Celebrate the rockstars of Halloween and learn about the wonderful world of bats!

 Bat Cribs

-Fly, My Pretty
+Fly, My Pretties, Fly!

 Mother Nature’s Helpers

 Bats are pollinators and seed spreaders.
-As they scatter the seeds of plants, they aid in regenerating forests, native wildflower areas, fruit crops, and your garden – and pollinate over 500 different types of tropical plants each year.
-Bat poop, aka guano, is rich in nitrogen, phosphate, and potassium – and is the organic superhero fertilizer that helps plants grow big and strong.
-Move over, chemical fertilizers!
-According to The Nature Conservancy, “Guano was Texas’s largest mineral export before oil!”
+As they scatter seeds, they aid in regenerating forests, native wildflower areas, fruit crops, and your garden.
+They pollinate over 500 different types of tropical plants each year.

 Medical Marvels